 Let rise and bake with toppings at 230C for 15-18 minutes.

-Put everything in a saucepan on the lowest heat possible.
-Let it cook until the tomatoes fall apart, this usually takes 60-90 minutes for our tomatoes.
+Put everything except the sugar in a saucepan on the lowest heat possible.
+Let it cook until the tomatoes fall apart, this usually takes 60-90 minutes for the Dirk's tomatoes.
+After 45 minutes add the sugar, and after 15 more minutes start tasting for salt and sugar levels.

 Right.
 I shouldn't feel bad about this...even good blogs have posts like this.